Arm Lift Dallas (Brachioplasty)

 Ste 160

-- You are not obese and must have maintained a stable weight for several months
+• Have a BMI within a healthy range and have maintained a stable weight for several months

-- Are 18-years-old, or older, and fully understand the brachioplasty / arm tuck procedure
+• Are 18 yearsor older, and fully understand the brachioplasty procedure

 Preparing For An Arm Lift